-The electrical equipment cover for this vehicle is located in the middle of the dash under the top cover.
+The electrical equipment cover for this vehicle is located between the drive and passenger seats in the engine tunnel.

 The cover panels are fastened with screws.
 Most relays and fuses are accessible from under the top cover.
 Since the function of some fuses or relays may change for the vehicle operation, refer to the list of functions that is attached beneath each panel.